grantcolley/dotnetwhat/README.md

 ## Interview Prep
 ### Reverse an Array
 `Array.Reverse` has a time complexity of `O(n)`, where `n` is the number of elements being reversed.
-Internally, it swaps elements from the two ends of the range until it reaches the middle
+Internally, it swaps elements from the two ends of the range until it reaches the middle.
 ```C#
 int left = 0;
 int right = array.Length - 1;